 Maintaining a secure YouTube channel should be a concern for anyone.
 After hacking your account, a hacker may gain access to personal information, including your email address and credit card details.

 Here are the signs that your YouTube account was hacked:

 - You cannot sign in to your account

 - You see changes to your account settings

 - Your profile picture changed

-- Any other changes to your channel
+- Any other changes to your hacked youtube channels

 You may also notice changes to your account settings, such as the associated email address.
 After accessing your account, hackers can easily change the description of your channel, your profile picture, and other details.

 Seeing YouTube videos that you did not upload also indicates that your account was likely hacked.
-Hackers occasionally upload videos to hacked channels.
+Hackers occasionally upload videos to hacked youtube channels.